A Hot DOG Forged in FIRE: Nuclear and Starburst Spectral Decomposition of a Luminous Infrared Galaxy Simulation with a Resolved Dust Torus: Simulations

 \subsection{Radiative Transfer with SKIRT}

 In post-processing, we run the 3D Monte Carlo dust radiative transfer code SKIRT \citep{SKIRT_2020} on our FORGE'd in FIRE simulation to calculate the emergent spectra.
 We broadly follow the configurations used in \citet{Bardati_2026}, but add the contribution of larger scales ($r > 10$ pc from the SMBH) and include stellar contributions which become relevant at $r \gtrsim 100$ pc.
 Specifically, our primary radiation sources are composed of a power-law accretion disk radiation source for the system \citep[described in detail in][]{Bardati_2026} with a simulation-informed luminosity of $L_\mathrm{AGN} \approx 3L_\mathrm{Edd} \approx 5 \times 10^{45}~\mathrm{erg/s}$, as well as both types of star particles in FORGE'd in FIRE.
-We note that since this system is entirely optically thick to the accretion disk, the exact shape and luminosity of the accretion disk matter little to the resulting optical-IR spectrum since they will be reprocessed by the dust anyway \citep[see discussion in][]{Bardati_2026}.
+We note that since this system is entirely optically thick to the accretion disk, the exact shape of the accretion disk matter little to the resulting optical-IR spectrum since they will be reprocessed by the dust anyway \citep[see discussion in][]{Bardati_2026}.
 These primary radiation sources are reprocessed by the surrounding medium through Compton scattering off free electrons and scattering, absorption and re-emission by \citet{Weingartner_2001} Milky Way-like dust.
-The state of the dust medium (temperature and whether the dust is sublimated or not) is iterated over until radiative equilibrium is reached.
-Since it is not computationally feasible to run the Monte Carlo algorithm on the whole domain, we start with the mean spectrum output calculated using material within a 1 pc box \citep[namely, that from][]{Bardati_2026}, input it as a source in a radiative simulation with a box containing the next 10 pc of material, and so on, repeating until we reach a box size of 100 kpc which fully encapsulates the central galaxy and merger complex.
+The state of the dust medium (temperature and sublimation state) is iterated over until radiative equilibrium is reached.
+A dust cell is considered sublimated and its density (and thus opacity and emissivity) is set to zero when, in a given iteration, the cell mean temperature exceeds the sublimation temperature (with d$T_\mathrm{sub,~silicate} = 1200\mathrm{~K}$ and $T_\mathrm{sub,~graphite} = 1800\mathrm{~K}$).